How to Live Frugally on One Income in 2022

 If you want to learn how to live frugally on one income, you need to know that there are better and cheaper alternatives to cable.

-There’s Netflix where you can watch lots of movies and shows for only $8 per month for a basic package.
+Netflix is a streaming app you can use to watch lots of movies and shows for only $8 per month for a basic package.

-There’s also Hulu which costs $5.99 monthly (Basic Plan) with the option to add $4 to watch commercial-free.
-And then there’s Amazon Prime which not only gives you access to thousands of movies and TV series for only $99 a year; you also get free cloud storage with your account.
+There’s also Hulu which costs $5.99 monthly (Basic Plan) with the option to pay an additional $4 to watch commercial-free.
+And then there’s Amazon Prime which not only gives you access to thousands of movies and TV series for only $119 a year, you also get free cloud storage with your account.

 If you’re convinced it is time for you to also cut the cord, follow these steps:

 - Get a streaming device such as Amazon Fire TV Stick, Roku or Apple TV.
-Except for the Apple TV which costs over $150, most streaming devices only cost around $50.
+Except for the Apple TV ($150), most streaming devices only cost around $50.

 - Select a streaming service such as Amazon, Hulu, Netflix and HBO.
 We switch between these services depending on which offers the movies or shows we want to watch.